AaronLain/tenderloin_v1/README.md

 ## A specific solution to a very specific problem

 Tenderloin is a simple api to aid in the shipment of perishable product.
 It takes in a csv file of zip codes and assigns an ice profile for shipping based on the highest temperature of the destination zip during the transit window.
+It uses [openweather's api](https://openweathermap.org/api) to retrieve the forecast so it is subject to their API rate limits, but it's free.
+You will have to sign up there to receive your free API key (no you can't use mine).

 To install: make sure you have golang installed, then clone this repo.
 You will have to install gocsv (a future update might forgo this, but it works for now)